webpixels/mcp/README.md

 # Webpixels MCP Server

-MCP (Model Context Protocol) server for Webpixels Bootstrap components.
+MCP server for Webpixels Bootstrap 5 components.
 This server enables AI assistants like Claude to search, retrieve, and assemble Bootstrap UI components from the Webpixels library.

 ## Installation